mta-trackunit/semver/README.md

 ### Skipping Stage

 In case you want to run nx cmd in parallel, you can provide the `--skipStage` flag and it will not add to git stage - since that requires a git-lock, this has to be used together with `--skipCommit` and `--skipTag` and not with `--push`, all for the same reason they will require a git-lock.

+### Retry tag counter

+If you are running in parallel it might fail getting a git-lock, you can provide the number of retries using `--retryTagCounter=3` flag to retry creating a tag 3 times.

 ### Triggering executors post-release